mikilukasik/throttlewrap/README.md

 |rps|{ rps: { set: 5 } }|Similar to the above, but adjusts the rate per second.
 In this example action the rps gets set to 5.
 Operators can be *mul*, *div* or *set*

 ### Function rules
 A rule can also be defined as a function describing the condition and action when using an object rule is not flexible enough.
 Each function rule will be executed after each finished call.
 The rule function will get an object as an input parameter, object keys are described in the table below.
 If the rule is to change the throttling parameters, it has to return an object with the to be modified key(s) and its new value.
-Note that rpm and rps are not in the object the rule function receives, but if returned it will be processed by converting it to interval
+Note that rpm and rps are not in the object the rule function receives, and will not be processed if returned.
+Please use *interval* instead.

 |key|type|description|
 |---|---|---|